FireScroll/FireScroll/README.md

 A single node could (and most likely will) be responsible for multiple partitions of a topic.
 This is determined by strategy used by the log cluster.
 Nodes simply react to the partitions they are mapped to, and respond accordingly.

 When a node is unmapped from a partition, it will first stop the backup process (to ensure no in-progress backups are lost).
 It will then delete the local DB from disk and reclaim the space.
-It is important to ensure that at least one replica group performs backups, or data will be permanently lost once outside of the retention period of the topic.
+It is important to ensure that at least one replica group performs backups, or data will be permanently lost once the retention period of the topic is passed.

+## Performance and Benchmarking

+TODO